 A Guide To Measuring Up For New Furniture

-First things first, do you have enough space for that epically grand solid wooden dining table that you simply must have?
-Well, as a general rule when it comes to room measurements, as long as you allow at least 50cm of space from one piece of furniture to the next then the answer is: yes, you do.
-(The exception to this rule is a side table which usually sits right next to the bed, sofa or chair).
+Do you have enough space for that grand solid wooden dining table you’ve always had your eye on?
+As a general rule when it comes to room measurements, as long as there’s at least 50cm of space between one piece of furniture and the next, then the answer is: yes, you do.
+The exceptions to this rule are side tables, which typically sit right next to the bed, sofa or chair.

-We’ve put together a wonderful little equation for you so that you can easily check the optimal distance between your sofa and your television: simply measure the diagonal of your television screen, then move your sofa back between 1.5 and 3 times this distance.
-For example, if you have a 40” screen, your sofa should be between 5’ and 7’ away.
+For those partial to a TV boxset, making sure there’s an appropriate distance between your sofa and the television is essential.
+To find the perfect balance, follow this simple equation: measure the diagonal of your television screen, then move your sofa back between 1.5 and 3 times this distance.
+For example, if you have a 40” screen, your sofa should be between 5ft and 7ft away.

-To avoid feeling like Alice in Wonderland in the shrinking room, keep an eye on ceiling height.
-Ideally you should have at least 20-30cm of free space above any tall piece of furniture as this will create a feeling of space.
-If you have cornices, measure to the bottom of the cornice to establish your ceiling height (otherwise taller pieces such as bookcases might not sit flush against the wall).
-For sloping ceilings always measure to the lowest point.
+To avoid overwhelming your room with furniture, or discovering your dream piece doesn’t fit, measure the height of your ceiling.
+Ideally you should have a gap of 20-30cm above any tall piece of furniture, as this will create a feeling of space.
+If you have cornices, measure to the bottom of the cornice to establish your ceiling height (otherwise taller pieces, such as bookcases, might not sit flush against the wall).
+For sloping ceilings, always measure to the lowest point.